estija/Co-VeGAN/README.md

 ## How to Use
 ### Preparing data
+1. Downloading the dataset:

 **MICCAI 2013 dataset:**
-1. The MICCAI 2013 grand challenge dataset can be downloaded from this [webpage](https://my.vanderbilt.edu/masi/workshops/).
+* The MICCAI 2013 grand challenge dataset can be downloaded from this [webpage](https://my.vanderbilt.edu/masi/workshops/).
 It is required to fill a google form and register be able to download the data.
-2. Download and save the 'training-training' and 'training-testing' folders, which contain the training and testing data, respectively, into the repository folder.
+* Download and save the 'training-training' and 'training-testing' folders, which contain the training and testing data, respectively, into the repository folder.

 **MRNet dataset:**
-1. The MRNet dataset can be downloading from this [webpage](https://stanfordmlgroup.github.io/competitions/mrnet/).
+* The MRNet dataset can be downloading from this [webpage](https://stanfordmlgroup.github.io/competitions/mrnet/).
 It also requires to register by filling the form at the end of the page to be able to download the data.
-2. Download and save the 'train' and 'valid' folders, which contain the training and testing data, respectively, into the repository folder.
+* Download and save the 'train' and 'valid' folders, which contain the training and testing data, respectively, into the repository folder.

-3. Run 'python dataset_load.py' to create the GT dataset.
+2. Run 'python dataset_load.py' to create the GT dataset.
-4. Run 'python usamp_data.py' to create the undersampled dataset.
+3. Run 'python usamp_data.py' to create the undersampled dataset.
-5. These files would create the training data using MICCAI 2013 dataset.
+4. These files would create the training data using MICCAI 2013 dataset.
 For MRNet dataset, or for testing data, please read the comments in the files to make the necessary changes.
-6. The 'masks' folder contains the undersampling masks used in this work.
+5. The 'masks' folder contains the undersampling masks used in this work.
 The path for the mask can be modified in 'usamp_data.py', as required.

 ### Training
 1. Move the files in 'complexnn' folder to the repository folder.